 The machine-readable data contained in the passport, data on border crossings and residence, data on the border crossing point, as well as biometrics, i.e. facial image and fingerprints, are stored in the Entry/Exit System.
 The stamping of passports will be abolished after a short transition period.
 A separate online service will also enable third-country nationals to check for themselves the length of their remaining authorised stay in the Schengen area.

-According to current plans, the EES will be operational in May 2022.
+According to current plans, the EES will be operational in late 2022.
 The system will be introduced throughout the Schengen external borders, which requires almost 2 000 border crossing points to be equipped.
 The required changes are already visible, for example, in the Helsinki Airport as self-service kiosks for passengers.
 Every year, the system is used to carry out approximately 200-300 million border checks in the EU.